psnx/CppND-Capstone-SDL2-Game-Demo/README.md

 - A timed game loop that ensures the calling of the `GameObject`'s `Update()` and `Draw()` methods.
 - An easy way to register a  `gameObject`, which is being updated and drawn then by the _enginge_
 - A simple collision detection mechanism
-- Input reader to process the users input.
+- Input reader to process the user's input.

 Please study the comments provided in the header files in the `include folder` for further reference.